Types of MIS Reports: Definition, Importance, How Its Work?

 8. Budget Reports

 Organizations operate on a variety of budgets.
-These may include cash budgets, income v/s expenditure budgets, marketing budget, production budget, etc. An MIS budget report contains internal information about your organization.
+These may include cash budgets, income v/s expenditure budgets, marketing budget, HR budget, production budget, etc. An MIS budget report contains internal information about your organization.
 It is used to maintain your company’s financial health while driving growth.

 For Example, Your company’s marketing budget during a new marketing campaign is an example of the budget report.